 Back in February, upon the recommendation of our therapist, I started to read The Anxiety Cure, by Dr. Archibald Hart.
 It is the most helpful, informative, yet Biblically sound resource on this topic I’ve ever found.
 Reading it changed so much about how I think about Anxiety and Depression because it helped me to actually understand the physiological aspects.
 If you suspect that you or someone you know my suffer from Depression or an Anxiety Disorder, this book is for you!

 The Science of Brain Chemistry

 After a brief introduction to the topic and an outline of what you can expect in the book, Dr Hart jumps right into a very thorough explanation of the science of brain chemistry.
 I found this to be so helpful!
 I had done a little research already, and knew some of what he shared, but never before had I seen the information so well organized and explained.
-His presentation made it so simple to put the pieces together and walk away with a fairly complex understanding of the hows and whys of brain chemistry.
+His presentation made it simple to gain a fairly complex understanding of the hows and whys of brain chemistry.
+Click To Tweet

 Dr. Hart went on to build on that foundation and gave an equally thorough lesson on the medications used to treat Depression and Anxiety.
 Y’all this was such an eye-opener to me!
 It informed my presumptions and changed my mind.
 I was suddenly willing to consider the use of medication where I had always dismissed it before.
 Of particular help to me was the understanding that the use of medication did not necessitate a life-long dependence.
 In fact in many, many cases it is simply a jumping off point to healing the brain so that it will do the work it was created to do on its own.